brodmart/ReplitCodingPlatform3/AI_CONTEXT.md

 # AI Session Context Guide
 Last Updated: January 23, 2025

+## CRITICAL WARNING - CONTENT PRESERVATION
+IMPORTANT: No information in this file should be removed or significantly altered WITHOUT EXPLICIT USER CONFIRMATION.
+This file serves as the primary context for the project and all information is considered critical for maintaining project continuity and understanding.

 ## Project Overview
 Ontario Secondary Computer Science Curriculum Educational Platform
 - Curriculum-aligned coding exercises with intelligent compiler services